prophesee-ai/prophesee_ros_wrapper/README.md

     * Event - contains an event from a Prophesee camera (uint16 x, uint16 y, ros::Time ts, bool polarity)
     * EventArray - contains a buffer of events (Event[] events)

-Supported Prophesee EVK:
+Supported cameras:
   * EVK Gen3
-  * other cameras supported by Metavision SDK software
+  * other cameras supported by Metavision Open software

+## Requirements

+  * Ubuntu 20.04 or 18.04
+  * ROS Noetic or ROS Melodic
+  * Metavision Open v2.2.0

 ## Installation

-First of all, install Metavision SDK following [these instructions](https://docs.prophesee.ai/getting_started/installation/linux.html).
+First of all, compile Metavision Open.

 Then, compile the wrapper code: